LEG / Leg Prosthesis Race

 About the Pilot

 Our Pilot, Chang Wei Chieh, who is 27 years old, is an exceptional swimmer.
 Since childhood, he has had both of his lower limbs amputated and has used prosthetic limbs to walk.
 Despite his unique circumstances, he has worked incredibly hard and has been practising swimming from a young age.
 He has represented the Republic of China in international Paralympic swimming events.
 Zhang Weijie is known for his indomitable spirit and hopes to use his participation in this competition to help others in need of exoskeletons.
-He joined our team with the aim of contributing to the improvement of our exoskeleton, Quicker, through his dedicated efforts.
+He joined our team intending to contribute to the improvement of our exoskeleton, Quicker, through his dedicated efforts.

 About the Device